 About this course:

 If you want to write for kids, you need to think like a kid and enjoy the process of returning to the imaginative, possibility-filled world of childhood.
 This course introduces you to all major categories of writing for young people, including concept books, picture books, beginning readers, chapter books, middle grade novels, young adult (YA) novels, and nonfiction for all age ranges.
 You learn the basic storytelling principles of story structure, plot, character development, and dialogue as it applies to each genre, and discover your own niche in world of children's publishing.
 You also learn how to tailor your work to the psychological and emotional development, reading abilities, and interests of each age group.
 The goal is to complete a draft of a manuscript for a picture book or a sample chapter and chapter outline for older readers.
-Query letters, marketing, and resources for the children's writer also are covered in detail.
+Query letters, marketing, and resources for children's book writers also are covered in detail.